Cabrera, Balearic Islands

-Cabrera ([kəˈbɾeɾə], [kaˈβɾeɾa], Capraria) is an island in the Balearic Islands, Spain, located in the Mediterranean Sea off the southern coast of Majorca.
-It is a National Park.
-The highest point is Na Picamosques (172 m).
+Cabrera ([kəˈbɾeɾə], [kaˈβɾeɾa], Capraria) is an island in the Balearic Islands, Spain located in the Mediterranean Sea off the southern coast of Mallorca.
+A National Park, its highest point is Na Picamosques (172 m).
+Uninhabited, it is administratively part of the city of Palma in Mallorca.

-Cabrera is the largest island of the small archipelago that includes (from south to north) the islands of Estells de Fora, L'Imperial, Illa de ses Bledes, Na Redona, Conillera, L'Esponja, Na Plana, Illot Pla, Na Pobra, and Na Foradada.
+Cabrera is the largest island of the small archipelago that includes (from south to north) the islands of Estells de Fora, L'Imperial, Illa de ses Bledes, Na Redona, Conillera, L'Esponja, Na Plana, Illot Pla, Na Pobra and Na Foradada.